 About bowel cancer

-Bowel cancer is the second most common cause of cancer death in the UK, after lung cancer, with 44 people dying from the disease every day in the UK.
-That’s equivalent to four entire football teams.
+Bowel cancer is the fourth most common cancer in the UK and is the second most common cause of cancer death.
+More than 44 people die from the disease every day in the UK; that’s equivalent to four entire football teams.

-1 in 17 people will suffer from bowel cancer at some point in their lifetime, but we’re making great progress at tackling the disease.
-Since the Bobby Moore Fund was established in 1993, bowel cancer mortality rates have fallen 30%.
+1 in 14 men and 1 in 19 women in the UK will develop bowel cancer at some point in their lifetime but we’re making great progress at tackling the disease.
+Since the Bobby Moore Fund was established in 1993, bowel cancer mortality rates have fallen by 29%.

 A largely preventable disease

-The great news is that if bowel cancer is detected at the earliest stage, more than nine out of ten patients will survive the disease for more than five years.
-Many bowel cancer cases could be prevented by changes to lifestyle.
-You can reduce the risk of the disease by keeping a healthy body weight, being active, eating a healthy, balanced diet, cutting down on alcohol and being a non-smoker.
+More than half of bowel cancer cases could be prevented by changes to lifestyle.
+You can reduce the risk of the disease by eating less red and processed meat, keeping a healthy body weight, eating a high fibre diet, cutting down on alcohol, being a non-smoker and being active.

 It's crucial to spot bowel cancer early

-When bowel cancer is diagnosed at the earliest stage, over 90% of bowel cancer patients will survive the disease for more than five years.
+The great news is that if bowel cancer is detected at the earliest stage, more than nine out of ten patients will survive the disease for more than five years.

 If you notice any of the following changes and they last longer than four to six weeks, you should report them to your GP.
 These symptoms are unlikely to be caused by cancer, but it is better to play safe.